osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 ### Running with Docker on Ubuntu

-On Debian-based Systems, the default [Apparmor profile](https://apparmor.net/) may prevent Singularity jobs from running inside your
+On Debian-based systems, the default [Apparmor profile](https://apparmor.net/) may prevent Singularity jobs from running inside your
 EP containers.
 This is a confirmed issue on Ubuntu 24.04+.
 An unrestricted Apparmor profile for the OSPool EP may be configured as follows:

 1. Install `apparmor-utils` via apt.